matrix-org/matrix-spec-proposals/proposals/4081-claim-fallback-keys-on-network-failure.md

 The definition of when a fallback key is "used" also needs to change.
 Previously, a key is "used" _if it is claimed by another device_.
-When this happens, the client is told this via `/sync`, either by reducing the one-time key count by 1, or by removing the algorithm from the `device_unused_fallback_key_types`.
+When this happens, the client is told this via `/sync`, either by reducing the one-time key count by 1, or by removing the algorithm from the `device_unused_fallback_key_types` array.
 This proposal makes it impossible to know if the fallback key has been claimed by another device, as it is sent eagerly over federation.
-Therefore, this changes the fallback key semantics to be "when the device receives and successfully decrypts an initial pre-key to-device event which uses that key".
+Therefore, this changes the definition of "used" to be "when the device receives and successfully decrypts an initial pre-key to-device event which uses that key".
 As per the specification, this is identified as `type: 0` messages.
 This will require client-side changes to change when new fallback keys get uploaded.

-Due to this change, it is recommended that the fallback key is _also cycled periodically_, e.g once per week.
+Due to this change, it is recommended that the fallback key is also **cycled periodically** _even if the key isn't "used"_, e.g once per week.
+This reduces the risk of >1 session being established with the same key, but for some reason the client isn't able to detect it.
-This ensures that any sessions the client is unaware of will eventually expire.

 ## Comparisons with X3DH (Signal)